 - Don’t: Panic (We know, easier said than done, right?)

 - Don’t: Just lock up and disappear

 Give Notice That Your Business Is Closing

 Emotionally, this may be the hardest part of the whole process.
-Nonetheless, those affected by your business’ closure deserve nothing less than your full honesty and frankness.
+Nonetheless, those affected by your business’ closure deserve nothing less than your full honesty.